Theos974/Neura-Assessment/README.md

   consistently across both views

 **Honest assessment:** Claude is faster than I am at boilerplate and chart config.
-It is slower than I am at noticing when numbers don't add up.
+It is slower than I am at noticing when numbers don't add up or conflicts that don't make sense.
 The loop that found the UTC/local date bug was: inspect output → form hypothesis → read code → verify with arithmetic → tell Claude exactly what to change.
 That loop ran several times.
-The AI was the junior; I was driving.